joytechu/simplecontrols/README.md

 # Description

-This project provides re-usable components (Autocomplete,CheckboxList, DropdownList) components for quickly prototyping react applications.
+This project provides re-usable components (Autocomplete, CheckboxList, DropdownList, Drawboard) components for quickly prototyping react applications.

 # Controls

 - Autocomplete - Simple auto complete functionality for react applications.
 - CheckboxList - Simple checkbox list that fires selected and deselected events (currently unstyled)
 - DropdownList - Simple dropdownlist that fires events on change (Currently unstyled)
+- Drawboard - Simple canas that emits events that can be forwarded onto realtime endpoints such as signalR (WIP)

 # Usage